 A common myth amongst vegetarians and vegans is that it’s possible to get B12 from plant sources like seaweed, fermented soy, spirulina, brewer’s yeast, etc., but many of those plant foods actually contain B12 analogues called cobamides that block the intake of and increase the need for true B12.

-This post wasn’t intended to send your stress levels through the roof!
-I just know this is stuff you worry about and wanted to provide some clarity.
-For peace of mind, have your child (or yourself) tested if you believe they are experiencing any of the symptoms listed above.
+This post wasn’t intended to send your stress levels through the roof! understanding nutrient deficiencies in children is the first step in gaining peace of mind.
+You can have your child (or yourself) tested if you believe they are experiencing any of the symptoms listed above.
 And try out some of the recipes (or supplements) recommended in this post, and if you have any questions you know where to find me.